 You should also create pieces of different sizes.
 Painting a portrait that’s twice as big as another doesn’t necessarily mean it will take twice as long.
 It may actually take three or four times as long, and the only way to know for sure is to have painted larger pieces.

-2. Remember your “must-be-done” obligations
+2. Remember your “must do” obligations

 Nobody can know in advance all the outside obligations that are going to arise in the coming weeks, but you CAN know your regular and recurring tasks.
 Those should always be considered when scheduling your commission due dates.